-Washington – Representative Sean Patrick Maloney (NY-18) released the following statement calling on Attorney General Jeff Sessions to resign, after reports surfaced that Sessions lied about meeting with Russian officials.
+Washington – Representative Sean Patrick Maloney (NY-18) released the following statement after reports that President Donald Trump shared highly classified intelligence with Russian diplomats.

-Washington — Representative Sean Patrick Maloney (NY-18) released the following statement after President Donald Trump’s first address to Congress:
+Newburgh, NY – Representative Sean Patrick Maloney (NY-18) released the following statement after President Donald Trump fired James Comey, Director of the Federal Bureau of Investigation.

 In The News